-You can transfer ownership of a project from Personal space to Team space in the project list page.
+You can transfer ownership of a project from Personal space to Team space n the project list page.

 There are four access levels for team members:

-Admin - all access rights, and an ability to manage team members.
+Admin - All access rights, plus the ability to manage team members and team integrations.

 The Team access levels complement the Sharing settings of individual projects.

 How to prevent some members from seeing one of the team projects (projects owned by the team)?